open-sauced/guestbook/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please fill in all areas in this PR form.
 Incomplete PRs will be marked invalid and may be closed. -->

-## Description
+# Description

 <!--
-Please do not leave this blank
+Please do not leave this blank.
+Add your description **below** this line and **outside** of the comment tags.
-This PR adds <github-username> as a contributor.
+For example: This PR adds <your-github-username> as a contributor.
 -->

 ## What type of PR is this? (check all applicable)